nidkabo/data_science_projects/README.md

 # Data Science Projects
-This is where I collect my data science projects.

-**Data Science Bootcamp by [DataRockie](https://datarockie.com/) Projects** I used the skills learned from DataRockie School to create these projects.
+I used the skills learned from [DataRockie](https://datarockie.com/) School to create these projects.
 The projects are split into 10 sprints as follows:

 ## Spreadsheets
   - [x] [Dynamic Query](Spreadsheets/Spreadsheets_Dynamic_Query.png) -  Queries that return results dynamically